null

 How to Play Bunco: Finalizing Your Score

-When all the rounds are completed, each player should count up all the occurrences of Wins ("W"), and Losses ("L") on their score sheet and then write the totals in the lines marked Wins_________ and Losses_________.
+When all the rounds are completed, each player should count up all the occurrences of Wins ("W"), and Losses ("L") on their score sheet and then write the totals in the Wins and Losses boxes on their score card.

 Tiebreakers During a Round